gromk/simple-planning/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-**simple-planning** regroups on a single web page the monthly schedules of all your teammates.
+**simple-planning** regroups on a single webpage the monthly schedules of all your teammates.
 You will know at a glance whether they are on site, on remote, on mission, training or vacation.
 Indicate your own plans in a few clicks.

 **simple-planning** focuses on a few crucial features to keep it child's play.
 Really no need to be tech-saavy to use it.
 Left-click on a table cell to set its content, right-click to swap between full/half day modes, hit Ctrl-Z to revert a false move, select only a subgroup of coworkers in the drop-down menu.
 And that's pretty much it!